nicholaspung/portfolio/content/pages/about.md

 template: "page"
 ---

 Hi, I'm Nicholas!
 I'm a Software Developer who uses ReactJS, NodeJS, and Java Spring Framework to make web applications.
-I currently attend Lambda School's Full-Stack Web Development program.
-Also I'm currently building a personal project on mine - A Dashboard Application that contains many different mini applications that have specific use cases.
-The project is currently under construction (not pretty at all), but here are the 2 repos if you want to check them out: [frontend](https://github.com/nicholaspung/dashboard), [backend](https://github.com/nicholaspung/dashboard-backend).
+I currently attend [Lambda School](https://lambdaschool.com/)'s Full-Stack Web Development program.

 Before deciding to put all my focus into becoming a Web Developer, I was fortunate enough to work under [Tom Bilyeu from Impact Theory](https://www.youtube.com/tombilyeu), where I learned and ingrained in my head that **developing skills** is one of the most important aspects in life in order to provide value to others.